Are German carmakers exploiting Serbian workers? – DW – 11/27/2024

 In response to a DW request for comment, Leoni rejected the accusations, stating that "in any organization of this size, there will inevitably be a few individuals who act irresponsibly against internal rules and guidelines."
 Such behavior will lead to disciplinary action, up to and including dismissal, Leoni says.

 BMW told DW that it takes the accusations very seriously and has requested a statement from Leoni.
-Volkswagen responded briefly, saying they do not comment on "individual potential" accusations against their suppliers but assured us they thoroughly and promptly investigate all reports.
+Volkswagen responded by saying it does not comment on "individual potential" accusations against its suppliers, adding that it thoroughly and promptly investigates all reports.

 The Supply Chain Act a law without teeth?